Updated 30 October 2019

 Still, there has been progress.
 German fiscal policy turned expansive this year, reversing 2018’s tightening.
-Indeed, cumulative federal expenditure between January and June saw a y/y increase of 8%.
-European Commission projections suggest a small amount of additional easing in 2020.
+And the 2020 draft budget suggests a fiscal step up in 2020.

-The watchword is prudence.
+The watchword?
+It continues to be ‘prudence’.
 But prudence could still be more ambitious.

 Why should Germany change its tune?